 We advise the government about Australia’s regulatory framework for the emergency call service for all three numbers.
 Emergency calls go to a national operator, who sends them to a local police, fire or ambulance service.

-We also manage contracts with Telstra to deliver the Emergency Call Service.
+We also manage contracts with Telstra to deliver the Emergency Call Service for Triple Zero and 112, and with Australian Communication Exchange (ACE) to deliver the Emergency Call Service for 106.
 Telstra must supply the service in accordance with legislative requirements.

 The Australian Communications and Media Authority (ACMA) regulates and monitors the provision of the emergency call service under: